ivanovUA/ivanovua.github.io/cv.md

 Business school

 **Achievements:**
-  * Setup linux systems for production
+  * Have setuped linux systems for production
   * Help fix troubles for linux engineers

 ## Skills
   * Enjoy to be a mentor for beginners
-  * I am constantly learning
+  * I constantly learning
   * Have experience (testing, infrastructure, development, communication with customers, documentation, project management)
-  * I am appreciate the reliability, sustainability and productivity of the software
+  * I appreciate the reliability, sustainability and productivity of the software
-  * I like to solve problems that seems like a unsolvable
+  * I like to solve problems that seems unsolvable

 ## Expectations from work
   * Ability to use at least 50% of the skills already available